Wildlife of Saint Helena, Ascension and Tristan da Cunha: Ascension

 Conservation has been a big issue on Ascension Island, and the Ascension Heritage Society has been set up to help deal with the issues.
-There have been successful programs for protecting green turtles, and the charity has worked hard with the RSPB to protect the birdlife on the island.
+There have been successful programs for protecting green turtles, and the charity has worked hard with the RSPB to protect the bird life on the island.
 The main activities going on at the moment are a cat and rat eradication program, along with attempts to breed the native plant species on the island.